Manifestly Covariant Lagrangians, Classical Particles with Spin, and the Origins of Gauge Invariance: Transitive Group Actions of the Poincaré Group

 We will often suppress the ``additional'' $\alpha,\beta$ indices for notational economy.

-Note that with our overall sign convention for \eqref{eq:LorentzGeneratorsMixedIndices}, the Lorentz generators describe \emph{active} Lorentz transformations \eqref{eq:InfinitesimalLorentzTransfFromGenerators} in which four-vectors and Lorentz tensors are transformed and our coordinate axes remain fixed.
-If we instead wish to describe \emph{passive} Lorentz transformations, then we could either replace $\sigma_{\mu\nu}\mapsto-\sigma_{\mu\nu}$ or $\epsilon^{\mu\nu}\mapsto-\epsilon^{\mu\nu}$.
+Note that with our overall sign convention for \eqref{eq:LorentzGeneratorsMixedIndices}, the Lorentz generators describe \emph{passive} Lorentz transformations, which transform our spacetime coordinate axes.
+If we instead wished to describe \emph{active} Lorentz transformations, then we could either replace $\sigma_{\mu\nu}\mapsto-\sigma_{\mu\nu}$ or $\epsilon^{\mu\nu}\mapsto-\epsilon^{\mu\nu}$.

 By straightforward calculations, one can show that the Lorentz generators satisfy the commutation relations

 and that the matrix product of two Lorentz generators $\sigma_{\mu\nu}$ and $\sigma_{\rho\sigma}$ on their additional $\alpha,\beta$ indices, traced over those additional indices, yields